dasch-swiss/dsp-tools/docs/cli-commands.md

 This command creates an XML file from an Excel/CSV file that is already structured according to the DSP specifications.
-This is mostly used for DaSCH-internal data migration.
+This is mostly used for DaSCH internal data migration.

 ```bash
 dsp-tools excel2xml data_source.xlsx project_shortcode ontology_name